Life is pretty awesome, isn’t it? But it’s also difficult to figure out life.

 I tried to figure out life for a long time, and for years, I even thought I had it all figured out.
 I had the job, girlfriend, car, friends, holidays.
 Until one day that I found out that I had no clue what life was about.

-Life is just one long process that doesn’t always makes sense.
+Life is just one long process that doesn’t always make sense.

 As Raymond K. Hessel runs off to start his dream job of becoming a veterinarian, Tyler Durden says: